Best Credit Repair Lawyers in Marijampolė

 Local Laws Overview

-Personal data, including credit data, is protected by the EU General Data Protection Regulation and the Law on Legal Protection of Personal Data of the Republic of Lithuania.
-You can access your data, ask for correction of inaccuracies, request erasure in certain cases, restrict processing, and object to processing.
-Controllers generally must respond within one month.
-If they refuse, you can complain to the State Data Protection Inspectorate or go to court.
+Personal data and credit information are regulated by the EU General Data Protection Regulation and the Law on Legal Protection of Personal Data of the Republic of Lithuania.
+You have the right to access your data, request rectification of inaccuracies, ask for erasure in specific cases, restrict processing, and object to certain processing such as profiling for creditworthiness.
+Credit bureaus and lenders must ensure data is accurate, kept up to date, and retained no longer than necessary for the purposes for which it was collected.
+Controllers generally must respond to data subject requests within one month.

 Frequently Asked Questions

-What is considered credit repair in Lithuania
+Is credit repair legal in Marijampolė and across Lithuania

-Can I negotiate to remove accurate negative information
+Can accurate but negative information be removed

 Additional Resources